jiaweiho72/BT4012/README.md

 # Transaction Fraud Detection Project

 ## Project Overview
-This project aims to detect fraudulent transactions using an imbalanced dataset.
+The objective of this project is to detect fraudulent transactions within a highly imbalanced dataset.
 The dataset consists of transaction records labeled as fraud (`1`) or non-fraud (`0`).

 ## Setup